 - All Canadian chicken is grain-fed, because all chicken farms in Canada provide their birds with a feed that consists of over 85% grain.
 Chickens eat a mixture of grains, oilseeds and protein such as canola or soybean meal blended together with vitamins and minerals.

 - Broiler chickens do not live in cages.
 They walk freely throughout their barns, which protect them from the weather, predators and disease outside.

 - No chicken in Canada has added hormones or steroids because they have been banned in this country since the 1960s.

 - Chicken farmers in Canada are required to follow regulations and guidelines for the care and handling of their birds.
-The ‘Raised By a Canadian Chicken Farmer’ Program includes rules for animal care, cleanliness, safety, and follows strict biosecurity measures to protect animal health and prevent flock infections from outside sources.
 That’s why farmers can only allow certain people into their barns—to keep germs out!